Uiowa-Applied-Topology/tanglenomicon_core_libraries/_sources/_collections/mut-rlitt_ringshift/unit-description.md.txt

 #### Configuration Function

-The configuration function configures the local instance variable of the computation.
+The configuration function configures the local instance variable of the mutation.

 This process is described in the following state machines: